 Insurance Agent Negligence

-An insurance agent can be negligent when they fail to advise their clients of the appropriate coverage options for them or for misinforming their client as to the extent or nature of the coverage they are purchasing.
-When, due to this negligence, the client lacks appropriate insurance coverage and is left out of pocket, the insurance agent that the insurance was purchased through can be sued.
+Louisiana's best insurance agent negligence attorneys will explain to you that an insurance agent can be negligent when they fail to advise their clients of the appropriate coverage options for them or for misinforming their client as to the extent or nature of the coverage they are purchasing.
+New Orleans best insurance agent negligence lawyers know that when, due to this negligence, the client lacks appropriate insurance coverage and is left out of pocket, the insurance agent that the insurance was purchased through can be sued.
 If successful, the insurance agent will provide the client with the cover the client should have been provided by their insurance, by compensating the client for losses they have incurred due to their lack of insurance or their inadequate insurance coverage.

 Insurance agents often claim, in their defense, that they are 'mere order takers' and are not liable for the failure of the client to purchase appropriate insurance or the failure of the insurance company.
 To argue against this defense, it must be shown that the insurance agent was more than a mere order taker, but was instead an agent for their client, providing their knowledge and expertise to a trusting client to allow the client to make an informed decision.
 An insurance agent is a trained professional who clients rely upon and insurance agents have a fiduciary duty to act in the best interests of their clients.
 To avoid breaching this duty, an insurance agent must act in the best interests of their client, ensure that the client's property is properly protected with the adequate coverage and provide advice to the client on the appropriate cover for their needs.